NixOS/rfcs/rfcs/0060-content-addressed-paths.md

 ## Client support

-The bulk of the job here is done by the nix daemon.
+The bulk of the job here is done by the Nix daemon.

 Depending on the details of the current Nix implementation, there might or might not be a need for the client to also support it (which would require the